devcarlosperez/devcarlosperez/README.md

 - 🚨 **CanAccesible – Incident Reporting Web App (Group Project):**
   Web application to report accessibility and urban incidents in the Canary Islands, developed collaboratively using frontend and backend technologies.
   🔗 [CanAccesible](https://github.com/devcarlosperez/CanAccesible)

 ---

-## Currently...

-🚀 Working on a **group project** developing a web application to **report incidents in the Canary Islands**, applying both frontend and backend technologies and collaborating as a team.

----